Scroll down for information about each type of service.

 • Life cycle & family nutrition guidelines, including help with breastfeeding

 • Preventing & improving chronic disease risk/symptoms

 Other types of consultation can be provided upon request.

-Appointments may be scheduled by phone or e-mail, and some evening and weekend appointments are available.
+Appointments may be scheduled by phone or e-mail, and some Saturday appointments are available.
 The dietitian will work with you to make an appointment that fits your schedule best.
 First-time appointments are billed as an Initial Session and last approximately one hour.
 Follow-up Sessions last about 30 minutes.
 It is recommended that every client schedule at least one Follow-up Session, usually within one to two weeks after the Initial Session.

 Counseling sessions are held at East Cobb Center for Therapy, 3855 Shallowford Road, Suite 420, Marietta, GA 30062.

 Personalized Nutrition Assessments & Eating Plans

 The dietitian conducts a one-hour Initial Session which includes obtaining a personal history, conducting a full nutrition assessment, and developing an individualized eating plan.
 The nutrition assessment includes measuring height and weight and may include other measurements as appropriate and agreed by the client.
 An eating plan is developed with consideration for the client's goals, medical conditions, allergies/intolerances, preferences, and schedule.
 Thirty-minute Follow-Up Sessions are conducted to monitor progress toward goals.
 At Follow-Up Sessions, the dietitian will provide ongoing assessments and recommendations for the client.
 The complexity of the client's case and the time needed to accomplish set goals will determine the course of nutrition counseling.

 Nutrition Counseling for Disordered Eating and/or Food Issues